amd/ZenDNN/docs/zendnnl_build.md

 ### 4.3 Framework Integration Build

-ZenDNN* can be informed that it is being built as a part of an inference framework by enabling ZENDNNL_FWK_BUILD option.
+ZenDNN can be informed that it is being built as a part of an inference framework by enabling ZENDNNL_FWK_BUILD option.

 #### 4.3.1 Providing Dependencies Pre-installed by the Framework

-It is possible that few of the ZenDNN* dependencies are being built by the framework, and rebuilding them again as a part of ZenDNN* may result in bloated binaries, or symbol name clashes.
-ZenDNN* provides a way to inject these dependencies being built by the framework into the build process of ZenDNN*.
-The build system provides a uniform way to inject and dependency to ZenDNN* build as follows
+It is possible that few of the ZenDNN dependencies are being built by the framework, and rebuilding them again as a part of ZenDNN may result in bloated binaries, or symbol name clashes.
+ZenDNN provides a way to inject these dependencies being built by the framework into the build process of ZenDNN.
+The build system provides a uniform way to inject and dependency to ZenDNN build as follows
 - It assumes that the dependency is preinstalled by the framework, with the following kind of directory configuration
 ```
 dependency_install_directory